The best Hawaii comfort food and what locals love to eat on the islands with recipes (updated)

 Many of these Hawaii comfort foods are easy to find at food stalls, market delis or small hole in the wall take out spots all around the islands.
 If you your not here, you can easily make most of these traditional comfort foods.
 Check out these Hawaii comfort foods and recipes below to enjoy some of the favorite foods of Hawaii now.

 Nothing says comfort food in Hawaii like this popular Filipino dish that was brought to plantation day potlucks and immediately became a hit at all potluck meals in Hawaii.
 This iconic adobo chicken is easy to make dish you’ll be able to find at many take out places, cafes, food trucks and outdoor famers markets all over Hawaii.
 Although chicken is the most popular type of adobe dish, other variations include using pork, seafood, beef and even vegetable adobo style.

 If you’re looking for an easy and basic adobo style recipe, check out the video below for all the highlights and you’ll want to try making this dish real soon.

-One of the most popular take away food or snack is spam musubi and combination of rice wrapped around a big slice of spam and wrapped outside with a nori seaweed wrap.
+One of the most popular foods of Hawaii is a take away snack called spam musubi and combination of rice wrapped around a big slice of spam and wrapped outside with a nori seaweed wrap.
 Easy to make and store for a snack without refrigeration, it’s hard to keep this little bite for long when you have a salty craving for this nice salty spam and rice dish.

 Check out the easy instructions on how to make a spam musubi on this video here to get started on making your own spam musubi.